Antony-Thornton/MS4--Fitness-Subscription-App/READMETESTING.md

 || views.py | Ok
 | Manage.py | Manage.py | Ok

-## Post Pep8 chenages testing
+## Post Pep8 changes testing
 Running basic checks to see if everything is still working as expected.

 | Page | What happened? | Fix
 | :-- | :-- | :--
 Add/edit items | Template Name variable in widgets.py was too long so I broke it onto the next line.
 This caused a pathing error when loading the pages. | Need to confirm with mentor/community.
 Left as too long with a comment for the moment.
 Links | n/a | n/a
 Review form | n/a | n/a
 Product details functions | n/a | n/a